Medication Search - Nat-Oseltamivir

 Each white-to-off-white, powder-filled, size 2 capsule, with yellow cap imprinted with "75 mg" with blue ink and grey body imprinted with "NAT" with blue ink, contains 75 mg of oseltamivir as oseltamivir phosphate.
 Nonmedicinal ingredients: pregelatinized starch, croscarmellose sodium, povidone K30, sodium stearyl fumarate, and talc; capsule shell: gelatin, black iron oxide, red iron oxide, yellow iron oxide, and titanium dioxide; blue ink: shellac, propylene glycol, and FD&C Blue No. 2 Aluminum Lake as a colorant.

-How should I use the Nat-Oseltamivir medication?
+How should I use Nat-Oseltamivir?

 The recommended adult (13 years of age and above) dose of oseltamivir for treatment of influenza is 75 mg, taken twice a day starting within 2 days of the onset of flu symptoms and continuing for 5 days.
 It can be taken with or without food.
 If stomach upset occurs, take it with food.